Adventure trip on Atyla ship

 Challenges & more:

 The experience itself, but also our crew, will present you with several challenges.
-Some of those challenges will be related to sailing and others some not so much.
+Some of those challenges will be related to sailing, and others not so much.

 The idea of these challenges is that you take them as opportunities to get to know yourself better (self-knowledge), reflect on and improve the 8 skills that are part of our program, and grow as a person in general.

-You can check this video to get a fast idea of how living on board the ship is.
+You can check this video to get a fast idea of how living on board Atyla is.